 As we provide identity solutions and integration, we also comply with the GÉANT Data Protection Code of Conduct as a requirement for managing identities.

 Personal data is information about you that can be used alone, or combined with other information, to identify you personally.
-Personal data is a broad concept and includes a wide range of information such as name, email address, mailing address, IP addresses and cookie identifiers.
-Personal data does not include information that has been anonymized so that it does not allow for the identification of a specific individual.
+Personal data is a broad concept and includes a wide range of information, such as name, email address, mailing address, IP addresses, and cookie identifiers.
+Personal data does not include information that has been anonymised so that it does not allow for the identification of a specific individual.

 We collect personal data to deliver our Site and Services and provide you with the best experience with Inspera for the following purposes:

 We rely upon the following legal basis for processing the personal data we collect from you when providing you with access to the Site and Services:

 To the extent we process your personal data for any other purposes, we ask for your consent in advance or require that our partners obtain such consent.

 You may give us information about you by filling in forms on our Site or by corresponding with us by phone, email, or otherwise.
 This includes information you provide when you register to use our Site, apps, subscribe to our services, or use our remote proctoring services (“Services”) or newsletter, search for a product, place an order on our Site, participate in discussion boards or other social media functions on our Site, enter a competition, promotion or survey, and when you report a problem with our Site or Services.
 In particular, we collect the following information from you: